“Mary Ann Garcia shares images from her youth in the Catholic school on mission grounds." © Robert Pluma

 Sofie Hecht on Listening to the Voices of New Mexico’s Downwinders

-For Downwind, her project on families within the 50-mile radius of the Trinity test site, Sofie Hecht has found ingenious ways to share the voices of local families, including 4th generation cancer survivors.
-She will discuss the interviews, portraits, family archives, and New Mexico residents’ stories that make up her project.
+For A Matter of When, her project on families within the 50-mile radius of the Trinity test site, Sofie Hecht has found ingenious ways to share the voices of local families, including fourth generation cancer survivors.
+She will discuss the interviews, portraits, family archives and New Mexico residents’ stories that make up her project.

-Featured image - “The walls remember, Family photographs hang on the wall in Andrea Carrillo’s mother’s home on Sierra Blanca Rd. in Tularosa, NM.
+Featured image: “The walls remember, family photographs hang on the wall in Andrea Carrillo’s mother’s home on Sierra Blanca Rd. in Tularosa, NM.
 Andrea and many of her friends and family grew up on Sierra Blanca Rd. and now have cancer that they attribute to the radiation exposure caused by the Trinity atomic bomb test.
-Andrea’s sister died of cancer a few years ago.” © Sofie Hecht
+Andrea’s sister died of cancer a few years ago.”

 Hidden Histories of San Antonio • Robert Pluma